-To envision a just and sustainable global economy; apply the concepts locally; then share the results for broad replication.
+To envision a just and regenerative global economy; apply the concepts locally; then share the results for broad replication.

 We recognize that the environmental and equity crises we now face have their roots in the current economic system.